 Liability and the Law

 Liability is essentially the legal responsibility for damages or injury caused by one party to another.
 In car accidents, liability typically falls on the driver who was at fault for the accident.
 This can be due to several factors, such as distracted driving, speeding, or even simply not paying attention to the road.
-If the driver caused the accident, then they will be held liable for any damage or injury that resulted from it.
+If the driver caused the accident, then they will be held liable for any damage or injury that resulted from it, and the car accident victims can seek legal assistance by hiring a lawyer to help them get compensation for any injuries and loss of earnings.

 There are exceptions to this rule, however.
 In some cases, car accidents can be caused by factors that are out of the driver’s control.
 For example, if a car accident is caused by a mechanical failure, then the liability may fall on the car manufacturer instead of the driver.
 In other cases, weather conditions may be to blame for an accident.
 If a car skids on ice and causes an accident that could affect the car and lead to autobody repair the driver will not be held liable.